Oculus Founder and Rift Creator Palmer Luckey Leaves Facebook

-Regardless of what your opinions may be of Luckey’s recent personal actions or his political views, there is no denying that he has played a significant and influential role reigniting the imagination and innovation of an entire industry in an effort to bring virtual reality to everyone.
+Regardless of what your opinions may be of Luckey’s recent personal actions or his political views, there is no denying that he has played a significant and influential role in reigniting the imagination and innovation of an entire industry in an effort to bring virtual reality to everyone.
 And for that, we say thank you, Palmer.